JLBMaritime/captive-portal/README.md

 - **Connection fails**: Verify the Wi-Fi password is correct.
 Try moving closer to your Wi-Fi router to improve signal strength.
 - **Device doesn't reconnect after power loss**: The device attempts to reconnect to known networks in order of last connection.
 Ensure your network is available and has a strong signal.

+For detailed testing instructions and troubleshooting guidance, please refer to the [TESTING.md](TESTING.md) file.

 ## Logs

 Logs are stored in `/var/log/captive-portal.log` and can be viewed with: